ckeditor/ckeditor5/docs/installation/plugins/installing-plugins.md

 	**NOTE:** The above rule rule does not apply to packages named `@ckeditor/ckeditor5-dev-*`.
 </info-box>

 If you're here looking for a way to install plugins, there is a chance you have the CKEditor already installed.
-But if you don't, you have two options: create a custom build with an {@link installation/getting-started/quick-start-other online builder} or {@link installation/advanced/integrating-from-source-webpack integrate the editor from the source}.
+But if you do not, you have two options: create a custom build with an {@link installation/getting-started/quick-start-other online builder} or {@link installation/advanced/integrating-from-source-webpack integrate the editor from the source}.

-## Adding a plugin to a build
+## Adding a plugin to an editor

-You can start adding plugins if you are in a directory with the CKEditor 5 installed.
+You can start adding plugins if you are in a directory with the CKEditor 5 build or the root folder of your application if you are integrating the editor from the source.
 Every plugin has its corresponding npm package.
 To install any plugin, you can use this template in a terminal:

 ```bash
 npm install <plugin-name>